pyeventsourcing/eventsourcing/docs/topics/notifications.rst

 obtaining the domain event from the event store.
 Another adapter could be used to perform the reverse operation: adapting a notification log that contains references to one that returns whole domain event objects.
+Such adapters are not currently provided by this library.

 NotificationLogView